alukosdev/ccsp/guidance/cis-controls.md

 ---

 !!!success
-This page has been revised for the 2022 version of the CCSP.
+This page has been revised for the latest version of the exam objectives.
 !!!

 :::banner